My Confinement Story

 You may have noticed that over the past few months we have been posting many pregnancy and confinement soup recipes to this site.
 As this blog closely follows the soups we are making for ourselves and for our families, you’ve probably already guessed that we have had a pregnancy in the family.
 Actually, we’ve had TWO!

 Before I begin, you should know that my sisters and I are not into “extreme confinement”.
-That is, we do not strictly confine ourselves to our home, we shower regularly and we even turn on the air conditioner!
+That is, we do not strictly confine ourselves to our home, we shower regularly (and wash our hair, but do blow dry right away) and we even turn on the air conditioner (can’t survive +35C in Hong Kong)!
 That said, we do, however, take our confinement food (especially our soups, of course!) seriously.

 Now that my confinement is done, here is a brief summary of my personal confinement story from a soupy perspective.

-Chicken Herbal Soup – Everyday, a large pot of chicken soup was made with TWO fresh chickens (black chickens were preferred).
+Everyday, a large pot of chicken soup was made with TWO fresh chickens (black silkie chickens were preferred).
 Using two chickens made for a very dense and nutritious soup.
 Drinking “heaty” soups is essential during confinement and so staple herbs included dried longans and fish stomach (pronounced as “fa gao” in Cantonese).
 Wolfberries and red dates for sweetness were also staples in the soup.
 Whenever I felt too heaty, we would not include any fish stomach or longans in the soup.

 All “cooling” foods and soups should be avoided during confinement.
 I occasionally craved the cooling foods, but was a “good girl” and resisted until after my confinement month was done.
 Even now, I am still only nibbling at “cool” foods and soups and will continue to do so until after the third month.
 Foods I avoided include: